-Getting into the Sport: Started skating at age four… Her parents wanted her to learn to skate so they enrolled her in CanSkate… Her younger brother Zachary is also a competitive figure skater and her best friend… Outside Interests: Enjoys music, photography and drawing… Graduated from Richmond Green Secondary School… Odds and Ends: Had her Olympic dream sparked while watching Joannie Rochette compete at Turin 2006… Her favourite Olympic memory is watching Rochette skate after Vancouver 2010 after her mother passed away… Always travels with her purple blanket… Collects magnets and keychains for her brother during her travels… Favourite motto: Play like you’re in first, but train like you’re in second…
+Getting into the Sport: Started skating at age four… Her parents wanted her to learn to skate so they enrolled her in CanSkate… Her younger brother Zachary is also a competitive figure skater and her best friend… Outside Interests: Enjoys music, running, going to the beach, hanging out with her dogs Rocky and Apollo Odds and Ends: Had her Olympic dream sparked while watching Joannie Rochette compete at Turin 2006… Her favourite Olympic memory is watching Rochette skate at Vancouver 2010 after her mother passed away… Always travels with her purple blanket… Collects magnets and keychains for her brother during her travels… Favourite motto: Play like you’re in first, but train like you’re in second…